ibigio/shell-ai/README.md

 # Custom Model Configuration (New!)

 You can now configure model prompts and even add your own model setups in the `~/.shell-ai/config.yaml` file!
-ShellAI _should_ support any model that can be accessed through a chat-like endpoint... including local OSS models!
+ShellAI _should_ support any model that can be accessed through a chat-like endpoint... including local OSS models.

 (I'm working on making config entirely possible through `q config`, but until then you'll have to edit the file directly.)